 The lawful self-defender uses force to stop the threat, then stops using force once the threat is over.
-The defender scales down force as the threat scales down, for example holding a burglar for police at threat of gunpoint.
-In that example, if the burglar fled in a way not immediately threatening the defender, the defender should not use force to stop the fleeing criminal.
+The defender scales down force as the threat scales down; for example holding a burglar for police at gunpoint.
+In that example, if the burglar fled in a way not immediately threatening the defender; the defender should not use force to stop the fleeing criminal.
 Why?
 The threat of a single, fleeing burglar is unlikely to be imminent.

 Real life problems: Applying the self-defense laws in real life situations is a challenge.
 And a jury may find it challenging to reconstruct past events from second-hand, biased information.

 In real life, it’s often difficult to know when the threat is past.
 If possible, re-initiate alternatives.
 Leaving the scene, calling 911, bolting the door, or otherwise avoid the attacker’s potential renewed threat.
 And prepare for the renewed threat if necessary.
 If safe to do so, consider rendering First Aid to the injured attacker, after calling 911.

 Prosecution tactics: Prosecutors will sometimes argue “two conflicts” – to attempt to break one conflict into part one and part two.
 They concede self-defense in part one; but claim the defendant then re-initiated a second conflict as an aggressor, not a lawful self-defender.

 Reluctant participant; duty to retreat outside the home

 The lawful self-defender is a reluctant participant; and the more reluctant the better.
 Why?
 To be a lawful self-defender, the self-defense laws in Minnesota require the use of force in self-defense to be reasonable.
 And they assert a duty-to-retreat outside the home.
 That means that if there is a way to retreat from physical conflict; the defender must retreat, rather than volunteer for the conflict.